aqipro/aqilink-docs/docs/reference/password-encryption.md

 > The download link for the `aqilink-encryptor` is available in the [Software Download section](/installation/app-download.md#other-related-software)!

-Once downloaded, extract the package and continue with the correct executable according your target system.
+Once downloaded, extract the package and continue with the correct executable according your current system architecture.

 ![aqilink](../_media/reference/encryptor_download.png)